 Ready for an amazing camping event with a community of amazing creators and doers?

 Love Burn is ready for you.
-Here is the shortest (9 page document) we could prepare for you.
+Here is the shortest info section we could prepare for you.

 Below is a list of important reminders and a short “PACK IT” list of essential items you might need for the ultimate Love Burn experience.

 While these lists are in no way exhaustive, or tailored to your specific needs, you may find them handy to use as general guidelines for what to pack and not forget!
 Please excuse (enjoy) any sarcasm.
 We are just trying to make this a little more fun.